What Is Agent Total Registered Time?

 Why It Matters in Production LLM and Agent Systems

 For human contact centers, total registered time is the foundation of staffing math.
-Combined with handle time it produces occupancy; combined with scheduled time it produces utilization.
+Combined with handle time it produces agent occupancy; combined with scheduled time it produces agent utilization.
 WFM platforms (NICE, Genesys, Talkdesk, Verint) compute it directly off login/logout events on the agent desktop, and the standard reports normalize for break and meeting codes.

-For AI-agent fleets the equivalent is fleet replica-hours — the total time a voice-agent replica is registered with the orchestrator and available to take a session.
+For AI-agent fleets the equivalent is fleet replica-hours. the total time a voice-agent replica is registered with the orchestrator and available to take a session.
 That number drives infrastructure billing, autoscaling targets, and cost-per-handled-call.
 The failure modes are different from human reps: no schedule adherence, no break compliance, but cold-start latency, replica startup time, and graceful-shutdown windows are all properties of the AI fleet that do not have human analogs.

 How FutureAGI Handles Agent Total Registered Time